F5Networks/f5-telemetry-streaming/docs/userguide/event-listener.rst

 Configure the Log Publisher using TMSH
 ``````````````````````````````````````

+..
+NOTE:: The examples assume the TS listener is using port

 1. Create a pool in tmsh, replacing the example address with a valid TS listener address, for example, the mgmt IP: